cmtjk/LinkUpConnect/README.md

 ## Known issues
 - If your LibreView account is connected to more than one patient only one is shown.
 This is sufficient for me since I only need notifications about myself.
-- When forwarding values to xDrip+ the timestamp is formatted with timezone Europe/Berlin.
-This will be improved in the future.
 - And maybe more for users with a different setup.
 Contact me.
 Maybe I can help.